Uberi/University-Notes/GENE123/GENE123.md

 Inductors store energy in magnetic fields.
 An inductor is a two terminal device that is made up of a conductive coil, optionally with a core of ferromagnetic material.

 When current flows into one end of an inductor, it flows out the other end, in the process creating a magnetic field in the coil.
+When the current flowing through it changes, then the

+Inductors have inductance ($L$), which is measured in Henry ($H$), which is the ability to resist changes in current.

+A 1 H inductor is one such that when the current changes by 1 A, the voltage across the inductor is 1 V.

+Inductance is governed by $V(t) = L\frac{\dee I}{\dee t}$, where $V(t)$ is the voltage across the inductor, $I$ is the current flowing through the inductor, and $L$ is the inductance.

+If the current is increasing, the voltage is positive between the end the current is going into and the end it is coming out of.
+If the current is decreasing, the voltage is negative.
+This is because the inductor always outputs voltage trying to prevent the current from changing.

 The steady state of an inductor is a short circuit.

 # 2/7/14

-;wip: make up lecture this monday and next monday

 ;wip: see midterm at office hours